 Jump to What You Need

-Quick Answer: This horse crochet lovey pattern uses a rounded horse head, floppy front legs, striped comfort blanket, and layered yarn mane to create the exact ranch-inspired lovey shown in the hero image.
-The pattern is beginner friendly and works especially well for farm and western baby nursery décor.
+Quick Answer: This horse crochet lovey pattern uses a separately shaped horse muzzle, floppy front legs, layered yarn mane, and granny-style comfort blanket to create the exact ranch-inspired lovey shown in the photos.
+The pattern is beginner friendly and written step-by-step with exact placement guidance so the horse holds its shape properly after assembly.

 A lot of nursery crochet projects look charming in photos but end up sitting untouched on a shelf because they are either too stiff, too small, or shaped awkwardly for a baby to carry around.
 This horse crochet lovey pattern was designed differently from the start.
 The blanket drapes naturally, the horse head stays upright without becoming bulky, and the finished shape works both as nursery décor and as a comfort lovey later on.

-This exact horse crochet lovey pattern creates the same horse shown in the hero image including the rounded muzzle, dark layered mane, striped ranch-style blanket, compact ears, and floppy front legs.
+This exact horse crochet lovey pattern creates the same horse shown in the images including the rounded muzzle, dark layered mane, striped ranch-style blanket, compact ears, and floppy front legs.

 The finished lovey measures approximately 16 inches wide and 13 inches tall from ear tip to blanket edge.